zhetai/motia/packages/docs/content/docs/workbench/noop-steps.md

 ---

 # NoOp Steps

-NoOp (No Operation) steps are a powerful feature in Motia that serve multiple purposes:
+TODO: Need to show examples with images on this page NoOp (No Operation) steps are a powerful feature in Motia that serve multiple purposes:

 1. Modeling external processes, webhooks and integrations